filipizydorczyk/tmp-app/docker/README.md

 # Docker build

 This project is built as docker image.
 To do it you can run `npm run build`.
-It will produce two images (`tmp-app-frontend` and `tmp-app-backend`).
+It will produce two images (`tmp-app-frontend` and `tmp-app-backend`) with version fetched from `package.json`.
 These two images will work together without extra configuration assuming that you expose prorts `1338` for frontend and `1337` for backend.

 If you want to provide extra configuration you can create docker compose like this one